 Competition for places can be very strong in certain areas, so it is important to take some time to ensure that your CV/application letter is suitable, as this will be the first reference point a potential employer will have of you.

 - Time is crucial – There is no harm in applying too early, so I would look to submit my application well before the deadline.
 Some employers start reviewing applications in October or November (where the job will start the following September) so it is important that you are ready.
-Most employers ask for a CV, so this could be done well in advance to save yourself some time and stress.
+Preparing a CV well in advance will also save you time and stress.

-- Involve others – It can be very difficult to independently judge your own application, so I would definitely ask others to read it, and provide feedback.
+- Involve others – It can be very difficult to independently judge your own application, so ask others to read it and provide feedback.

 - Read about other people’s experiences – It can be very daunting applying for graduate programmes, so it helps to read about the experience of others, and to realise that all other applicants are in a similar position.
 We have an extensive library of profiles on here.